varun-kumar-sec/portswigger-labs-writeups/README.md

 - [x] User role can be modified in user profile
 - [x] User ID controlled by request parameter
 - [x] URL-based access control can be circumvented
+- [x] Method-Based Access Control Can Be Circumvented

 ---